MXET/resources/home.md

 ![banner image](img/banner.jpg ':class=banner-image')

-Resources for Multidisciplinary Engineering Education, including #Mechatronics, #Robotics, #AppliedLearning, #IoT, #Fabrication
+A resource page for Multidisciplinary Engineering.
+Keywords: Education, Mechatronics, Robotics, Applied Learning, IoT, Fabrication

-## ♥ Introduction
+## Introduction

 What is this web page for, and how can we use it?